aio_fsync - asynchronous file synchronization

 - The requested asynchronous operation was not queued due to temporary resource limitations.

-- The aio_fildes member of the aiocb structure referenced by the aiocbp argument is not a valid file descriptor open for writing.
+- The aio_fildes member of the aiocb structure referenced by the aiocbp argument is not a valid file descriptor.

 - [SIO] This implementation does not support synchronized I/O for this file.

 - [FSC] The aio_fildes member of the aiocb structure refers to a file on which an fsync() operation is not possible.